 A. Depreciation.
 Seven-year, straight-line depreciation of 14.3 percent per year is used.
-Current Internal Revenue Service guidelines allow solid waste compactors to be depreciated over a five-year period.
+Current Internal Revenue Service guidelines and a second and a second s allow solid waste compactors to be depreciated over a five-year period.
 However, seven years is generally accepted as the average packer body economic life.
 Therefore, seven years is a better period to use in assessing economic impact.